 - Genus: Plasmodium

-Its sexual phase is anisogamous, and asexual phase occurs through binary fission.
-Here, you will get to know the elaborative study of the asexual and sexual stage in the Plasmodium’s life cycle.
+Its sexual phase is anisogamous, and the asexual phase occurs through binary fission.
+Here, you will get to know the elaborative study of the asexual and sexual stages in the Plasmodium’s life cycle.

 Content: Life Cycle of Plasmodium Species

 - Asexual Lifecycle of Plasmodium